 May 31, 2026

-NAW trial on the merits begins (five-day bench trial, DCC + Due Process claims)
+NAW trial on the merits held (five-day bench trial, DCC + Due Process claims); ruling expected by end of August 2026

 Covered Products Scope